 Bryan had actually been singing his entire life, however, nobody of any significance ever really cared, or even knew.
 Then in 1997 he was called upon to record some songs of a songwriter friend in Nashville for demos.
 Bryan was given a copy of the recordings that soon fell into the hands of a Dallas independent record label which resulted in a recording contract.
 Later that year Coming Home To You, a country/pop CD, was recorded.
 The label went out of business shortly thereafter and Bryan’s brief music career ended…until 10 years later, when in late 2007 he teamed up with two other guys and a laptop to form a small band.
 That band is now Colt and the Old 45s, for whom Bryan is co-founder and lead vocalist.
-His five octaves range offers extensive vocal versatility and has resulted in him being tagged as a "freak of nature" by his vocal coach.
+His four octaves range offers extensive vocal versatility and has resulted in him being tagged as a "freak of nature" by his vocal coach.

 Pamela has been involved in musical theater and community productions for more than 35 years.
 Beginning in her teens, and carrying through her college years, Pamela received extensive training in piano and vocals.
 She sang professionally both as a solo artist and with a number of bands throughout the 1970’s.
 Marriage and raising a family changed Pamela’s musical path.
 However, maintaining her love and passion for music, Pamela has been very active over the years in her church, where she provides her musical talents and experience by organizing and directing their musical events.
 Pamela, the little lady with the big voice, joined Colt and the Old 45s in 2008 and remains an audience favorite.